88-degrees/Book-of-Changes/appendix01s2.md

 3. The position of a divided line above an undivided is always represented as an evil omen; it is difficult to understand why.
 There is less of an appearance of reason about it than in some other things which are said about the lines.
 The lines are where they cannot but be from the way in which the figures were formed.

-259:LV The Khang-hsî editors remark that paragraph 1 is not so much explaining the meaning of the name Făng, as; accounting for the hexagram, composed of Lî and Kăn, having such a meaning.
+<a name="fn_179"></a>[259:LV](#fr_179) The Khang-hsî editors remark that paragraph 1 is not so much explaining the meaning of the name Făng, as; accounting for the hexagram, composed of Lî and Kăn, having such a meaning.

 Paragraph 3 seems rather contrary to the lesson of the hexagram.
 According to it, prosperity cannot be maintained, any more than we can have the other seasons without winter or perpetual day without night; but the object of the essay is to exhort to the maintenance of prosperity.
 Is it the case that the rise of every commonwealth and cause must be followed by its decay and fall?
 The mind refuses to admit the changes of the seasons, &c., as a true analogy for all moral and intellectual movements.
 See an important remark on the concluding sentence in the Introduction, pp. 34, 35.

-260:LVI What is said in paragraph 1 is intended to explain the Thwan, and not to account for the meaning of the name Lü.
+<a name="fn_180"></a>[260:LVI](#fr_180) What is said in paragraph 1 is intended to explain the Thwan, and not to account for the meaning of the name Lü.
 It is assumed that Lü means a stranger; and the writer from the position of the fifth line, and from the attributes of the component trigrams, derives the ideas of humility, docility, a quiet restfulness, and intelligence as the characteristics proper to a stranger, and which are likely to lead to his attaining what he desires, and then advancing.

+<a name="fn_181"></a>[260:LVII](#fr_181)

-260:LVII 1.
-The language of this paragraph has often occurred to me in reading commands and addresses issued by the emperors of China, such as the essays on the precepts in what is called the Sacred Edict, the reiteration employed in many of which is remarkable.
+1. The language of this paragraph has often occurred to me in reading commands and addresses issued by the emperors of China, such as the essays on the precepts in what is called the Sacred Edict, the reiteration employed in many of which is remarkable.

-Paragraph 2.
+2. Paragraph 2.
 The 'obedience of the weak lines to the strong ones' grows, in a way not very perceptible, from the idea of the hexagram, and the quality of the trigram as denoting penetration and flexibility.

-261:LVIII The feeling of pleasure going before the people and leading them on to endure toil and encounter death must be supposed to be produced in them by the example and lessons of their ruler.
+<a name="fn_182"></a>261:LVIII The feeling of pleasure going before the people and leading them on to endure toil and encounter death must be supposed to be produced in them by the example and lessons of their ruler.
 La Fad-hsien paraphrases this portion of the text thus:--'When the sage with this precedes them, he can make them endure toil without any wish to decline it, and go with him into difficulty and danger without their having any fear.'
 I think this was intended to be the teaching of the hexagram, but the positive expression of it is hardly discernible.

+<a name="fn_183"></a>[262:LIX](#fr_183)

-262:LIX 1.
-This paragraph has been partially anticipated in the notes on the Thwan.
+1. This paragraph has been partially anticipated in the notes on the Thwan.
 The second line is said to suffer 'no extinction,' because the lower trigram is that of peril.
 The Khang-hsî editors say that the former part of this paragraph shows how the root of the work of the hexagram is strengthened, and the latter part how the execution of that work is secured.

-The conclusion of paragraph 2 is, literally, 'The king indeed is in the middle.'
+2. The conclusion of paragraph 2 is, literally, 'The king indeed is in the middle.'
 This does not mean, as some say, that the king is in the middle of the temple, but that his mind or heart is exactly set on the central truth of what is right and good.

 The upper trigram Sun represents both wind and wood.
 To explain the meaning of Hwan, the significance of wind is taken; the writer here seizes on that of wood, as furnishing materials for a boat in which the great stream can be crossed.

-262:LX Paragraph 1.
+<a name="fn_184"></a>[262:LX](#fr_184) Paragraph 1.
 See what is said on the Text of the Thwan.

 p.
 263